Rational homotopy theory of automorphisms of manifolds: Homological stability

-is an isomorphism for $g>2p+2q+2t+4$ and a surjection for $g\geq 2p+2q+2t +4$. \end{proposition}
+is an isomorphism for $g>2p+2q+4$ and a surjection for $g\geq 2p+2q +4$. \end{proposition}

-\begin{proof} The proof proceeds exactly as the proof of Proposition \ref{prop:e2 stability}, after noting that $C_*^{CE}(\gl_g)\tensor \mathcal{F}_{g,t}$ is a split complex of $\QQ[\tGamma_g]$-modules whose module of $q$-chains is the value of a polynomial functor of degree $2q+2t$ on the standard $\QQ[\tGamma_g]$-module $H_g^\QQ$.
-More precisely, by combining Proposition \ref{prop:polynomial1} and Proposition \ref{prop:polynomial2} we have that
+\begin{proof} The proof proceeds exactly as the proof of Proposition \ref{prop:e2 stability}, after noting that $C_*^{CE}(\gl_g \oplus\al_g)$ is a split complex of $\QQ[\tGamma_g]$-modules, whose module of $q$-chains is the value of a polynomial functor of degree $2q$ on the standard $\QQ[\tGamma_g]$-module $H_g^\QQ$.
+More precisely, by combining Lemma \ref{lemma:polynomial functor} and Lemma \ref{lemma:polynomial2} we have that

 where